Bionik6/movie-db-search/README.md

 ## How to run the project ##

-1.Download the project folder or clone it
+1. Download the project folder or clone it
 2. Go to the project folder and install all the dependencies through [Carthage](https://github.com/Carthage/Carthage)
 3. Run *carthage update --no-use-binaries --platform iOS* in order to install all the dependencies
 4. Build, Run & Enjoy

+## Design Consideration ##
+- MVC done right (I hope 😅)
+- SOLID Principles
+- Protocol Oriented Programming

 ## Libraries Used ##